Nupedia: Editorial process

 Authors were expected to have expert knowledge (although the definition of expert allowed for a degree of flexibility, and it was acknowledged that some articles could be written by a good writer, rather than an expert per se) and the editors approving articles for publication were expected "to be true experts in their fields and (with few exceptions) [to] possess PhDs".

 Ruth Ifcher was someone Sanger depended upon and worked closely with on Nupedia's early policies and procedures.
 Ifcher, holding several higher degrees, was a computer programmer and former copy editor and agreed to be volunteer chief copy editor.

 Software development

 Nupedia was powered by NupeCode collaborative software.
 NupeCode is free/open source software (released under the GNU General Public License) designed for large peer review projects.
 The code was available via Nupedia's CVS repository.
-One of the problems experienced by Nupedia during much of its existence was that the software lacked functionality.
-Much of the missing functionality had been mocked-up using underlined blocks of text which appeared to be hyperlinks, but actually were not.

 As part of the project, a new version of the original software (called "NuNupedia") was under development.
 NuNupedia was implemented for testing at SourceForge, but never reached a sufficient stage of development to replace the original software.